 This word is mentioned time and time again in this book.
 This is how Ruth behaves—out of love and out of obligation to the covenant.
-She lives her life by "hesed."
+She lives her life by hesed.
 That is just her dominant trait.
 And she really shows the Israelites up.
-Here a Gentile comes in and lives as they were suppose to live—and really puts them to shame.
-(And this is the word, I believe, that you would find back there in the story of Rahab as well.)
+Here a Gentile comes in and lives as they were supposed to live—and really puts them to shame.
+(This is the word, I believe, that you would find back there in the story of Rahab as well.)

 So, as a sidelight too, there is not scarlet string or cord in the book of Ruth; but there is Boaz.
 Boaz stands for that scarlet thread, because he redeemed her.
 That is what that scarlet is representative of—blood, of redemption.
 And one of the things that you can pull out of the book of Ruth is that Boaz is a type of Christ.
 He redeems Ruth, not by blood but by money—by buying something.
 But it is foreshadowing what Christ does for the church.